Skip to main content Skip to navigation

 Yes, it is there for you to read through the paper and perhaps make decisions about which questions you might want to answer.
 During reading time, you will be allowed to make notes on your question paper, but you will not be allowed to open during Answer Booklet until you are instructed.

-Dealing with mathematical expressions, equations and images
+Dealing with mathematical expressions and equations

 It is always a good idea to show your workings, as there will be method marks.
 If you very clearly cross out any mistakes such that it is clear which parts of your workings form part of your answer, then this will be fine to include.